We are committed to high achievement for all, supporting pupils and families in making the very best of the opportunities available to them.

 At Woodhill we firmly believe that all children have an entitlement to be educated alongside their peers in their local community.
 As an inclusive community we are committed to developing inclusive cultures, policies and practices.
 We actively seek to remove the barriers to learning and participation that can hinder or exclude individual pupils, or groups of pupils.
 This means that equality of opportunity must be a reality for our children.
 We make this a reality through the attention that we pay to the different groups of children within our school:

-At Woodhill, the Inclusion Team comprises of Angie Cross (Assistant Headteacher Inclusion / SENCo,) Emma Shorter (Assistant Headteacher, Behaviour and Teaching & Learning) and Julie Sillince (Home School Liaison Officer).
-The Inclusion team are supported by Jessica Gratien-Pillai (Pastoral Support Worker), John Laws (Learning Mentor) and Stephanie McLaughlin (Assistant Psychologist) who support our SEN and vulnerable pupils at Woodhill Primary School.
+At Woodhill, the Inclusion Team comprises of Jen McKenna, Deputy Headteacher, and Julie Sillince Home School Liaison Officer.
+The Inclusion team are supported by Jessica Gratien-Pillai (Pastoral Support Worker), John Laws (Learning Mentor) and Ellen Downey (Assistant Psychologist) who support our SEN and vulnerable pupils at Woodhill Primary School.

 SALT AND SOCIAL COMMUNICATION